DanielBrunnsaker/GenExp/README.md

 ## TODO:
 - Potentially generate the Overlord-protocol (e.g. replace some variables in the reference protocol such as sampling time and regenerate)
+- Need to generate a SPE-IMS runlist using the plate-layout (connected to AutonoMS)
 - Still need the AutonoMS parts [2] (should be somewhat trivial, as AutonoMS outputs an annotated tsv with peak areas)
 - Hypothesis formalization (alec & filip)
 - Automated testing (daniel & alec & filip)